mattnworb/website/content/post/20120228-required-code-reviews.md

-Having moved within a company from a team that had nothing close to approaching a code review policy, to a team that almost-religiously does code reviews on changes regardless of size (with one caveat, it’s not required for someone to “OK” each review/change), I can safely say that having a code review process is a **huge** bellwether of the overall quality of a software team.
+Having moved within a company from a team that had nothing close to approaching a code review policy, to a team that almost-religiously does code reviews on changes regardless of size (with one caveat, it’s not required for someone to "OK" each review/change), I can safely say that having a code review process is a **huge** bellwether of the overall quality of a software team.

 I would never want to work with a team in the future that didn’t already do